chasgames/EZ-Server-Provisioning/README.md

 ## How to run?

+Once you ordered your VPS, login as root, and then run this:
 ### ```curl -sL https://z.mk/sh | bash```

 This will run the "run.sh" script directly from github, and ask you a few questions to setup your new box.

+Do not re-run the script !
+It's only meant for a one-time run at the moment.

 ## ToDo List:
 - [ ] ToDos